techidaily/site-phone-solutions/source/_posts/in-2024-will-ispoofer-update-on-motorola-razr-40-drfone-by-drfone-virtual-android.md

 - **_Step 1:_** Open the “Settings” on your phone and scroll down to look for “Privacy” then tap on it.
 - **_Step 2:_** Next, click on “Location Services” and check to see whether the location is turned on.
 If it is turned on, turn it off and back on again.

-## Bonus Tip: Easy Way to Fake Your GPS Location on Motorola Razr 40 (NO Jailbreak)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/it8VkxDUdAc?si=ef6VZWR7kW4P9ikh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0Kr7Dpw0HuM?si=05wWDXdPgmC-oBBE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Bonus Tip: Easy Way to Fake Your GPS Location on Motorola Razr 40 (NO Jailbreak)

 ### [Dr.Fone - Virtual Location](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/)